If you want to make money, then you already know what the profit motive is.

-Knowing the ins-and-outs of this critical concept in business will give you more power to control the direction of your online store.
+No matter if you’re just coming up with a business idea, or running a major enterprise, knowing the ins-and-outs of this critical concept will give you more power to control the direction of your business.

 It’s not enough just to know the basic definition we gave above; get all the details below and learn how to make the most of the profit motive for your eCommerce business.
 Let’s go!